 It can be tough finding the start up capital you need to get your business idea off the ground.
 Lenders often require business history or for you to personally meet certain requirements to be eligible for borrowing.
-So when offers from credit card companies land on your doorstep increasing your credit limits and tempting you with introductory offers, borrowing money on a personal credit card can become a real option to move your business idea forward.
-But as with every form of finance there are pros and cons which you should be aware of before you decide to use your personal credit card to start a business.
+So, when offers from credit card companies land on your doorstep increasing your credit limits and tempting you with introductory offers, borrowing money on a personal credit card can become a real option to move your business idea forward.
+But, as with every form of finance, there are pros and cons which you should be aware of before you decide to use your personal credit card to start a business, and how it might affect your credit rating.

 Pros of Using a Credit Card to Start a Business